Medicine Interview Hot Topics: Gillick Competence

 The Fraser Guidelines are a set of rules which specifically are only applicable to contraception and sexual health in the under sixteens.
 They are used to tackle whether to give contraception/ sexual health advice without parental consent.
 The guidelines are:

-- He/she has sufficient maturity and intelligence to understand the nature and implications of the proposed treatment
+- They has sufficient maturity and intelligence to understand the nature and implications of the proposed treatment

-- He/she cannot be persuaded to tell her parents or to allow the doctor to tell them
+- They cannot be persuaded to tell their parents or to allow the doctor to tell them

-- He/she is very likely to begin or continue having sexual intercourse with or without contraceptive treatment
+- They is very likely to begin or continue having sexual intercourse with or without contraceptive treatment

-- His/her physical or mental health is likely to suffer unless he/she received the advice or treatment
+- They physical or mental health is likely to suffer unless he/she received the advice or treatment

 - The advice or treatment is in the young person’s best interests.